Comparing Options Media Group (OTCMKTS:OPMG) and Harte Hanks (NASDAQ:HRTH)

-Options Media Group (OTCMKTS:OPMG) and Harte Hanks (NASDAQ:HRTH) are both computer and technology companies, but which is the superior stock?
-We will compare the two companies based on the strength of their dividends, earnings, risk, valuation, analyst recommendations, profitability and institutional ownership.
+Options Media Group (OTCMKTS:OPMG) and Harte Hanks (NASDAQ:HRTH) are both computer and technology companies, but which is the superior business?
+We will compare the two companies based on the strength of their risk, valuation, earnings, dividends, institutional ownership, profitability and analyst recommendations.

-This table compares Options Media Group and Harte Hanks’ revenue, earnings per share and valuation.
+This table compares Options Media Group and Harte Hanks’ revenue, earnings per share (EPS) and valuation.

 |Gross Revenue